 High School Program

-Warren Central High School students have the opportunity to choose from 650 different course offerings to meet their individual needs, including a growing number of AP and Dual Credit options.
-Using best practices and technology-rich instruction, teachers set high standards for students by engaging them in applying the ideas and skills that are key to success on state and national assessments.
+Warren Central High School students have the opportunity to choose from 650 different course offerings to meet their individual needs, including a growing number of AP and dual credit, virtual and extended learning options.
+Using best practices and technology-rich instruction, teachers set high standards for students by engaging them in applying the ideas and skills that are key to success on state and national assessments, as well as options including college, the military and careers.

 Walker Career Center

 The Walker Career Center's goal is that all students will graduate prepared for J.A.M.S.
 (Job, Apprenticeship, Military, School).
-All of the programs at Walker Career Center promote students to continue to pursue life-long learning in their post-secondary plans.
-At this time, the career center offers over 50 college courses where students may earn college credit while taking their high school career and technical education classes.
-This college credit is at little or no cost.
+At this time, the career center offers over 50 college courses where students may earn college credit while taking their high school career and technical education classes for little or no cost.
+Many programs also offer certifications to give students a jump-start on their careers.
+Career and Technical Education plays a critical role in preparing our students to be College and Career Ready!

 Warren is continuing its journey of providing state-of-the-art technology to students and staff.
 The Technology Goals of the district are: Extend the walls of the classroom by providing online access to homework, class documentation, and study materials; Enhance the use of classroom instructional technologies to engage all students and provide interaction, collaboration, and mobility; Encourage the use of technology integration to support curriculum goals and learning; Increase level of professional development for teachers, staff, and administration to improve technology skills; and Strengthen the stability in core.